nnewman10/TryHackMe/advent_of_cyber_1_2019/day_11_elf_applications/README.md

 ![](imgs/umount.png)

 7.)
 Next lets take a look at the FTP service running on port 21.
-The nmap scan shows that the anonymous login is enabled, We can enumerate this service suing the ftp command.
+The nmap scan shows that the anonymous login is enabled, We can enumerate this service using the ftp command.

 ```bash
 ftp 10.10.244.242